-While fear of travel and these scams should by no means put you off visiting the city of lights, it’s important to bear them in mind when visiting so that you don’t fall prey to some of the most common Parisian tourist scams… Having lived in Paris for just over a year, I’ve seen all of these cons in action in action (apart from pickpocketing- but I know a lot of people who have been pickpocketed).
-So here are the top 5 Paris scams you should try and avoid!
+Of course, while fear of travel and these Parisian scams should by no means put you off visiting, it’s important to bear them in mind when visiting so that you don’t fall prey to some of the most common Parisian tourist scams.

-(Fake) Petition, Commonly practised around Notre-Dame and Île de la Cité.
+The Fake Petition scam – Commonly practised around Notre-Dame and Île de la Cité

 How it works: Usually an adolescent, child or young woman will approach you asking you to sign a petition.
 The paper will already have signatures on it and be for a seemingly good cause, although it is actually a fake.
 Once you’ve signed the piece of paper, the scammer will demand a considerable money from you- none of which will actually go to charity.